Skip to main content

 Time Doctor vs Clockify — which to choose?

-Choose Time Doctor if you run a distributed team and need proof of activity (screenshots, app tracking).
-Choose Clockify if you want free, unlimited-user time tracking to start.
+Choose Time Doctor if you manage a remote team and need time/activity visibility..
+Choose Clockify if you need simple time tracking with 100+ integrations..

 Pitfalls to avoid.